Paperback-iOS/website/src/getting-started/installation/index.md

 Look for ["Paperback - A Komga Client"](https://apps.apple.com/app/paperback-a-komga-client/id1626613373) on the App Store.
 Paperback is accessible in the majority of countries.
 You can view the complete list of available regions [here](/getting-started/installation/availability).

 ::: tip App Store Availability
 You can always change your App Store region to one where the app is available if it is not accessible in your current region.
-However, we recommend switching back to your original region afterward.
+However, we recommend switching back to your original region afterwards.
 You can find a guide on how to do this [here](https://support.apple.com/en-us/HT201389).

 :::